 Build-A-Bear Workshop is in a turnaround phase as we work to improve store productivity and profitability.
 We are taking actions to change our business dynamics with a reinvented store design, aggressive repositioning of our portfolio of stores, including closures and remodels that will reduce square footage, and a rebalancing of our marketing to include higher levels of brand advertising.
-We currently expect our optimal consolidated store count to be 285 to 320 company-owned stores.
-This includes 225 to 250 stores in North America and 60 to 70 in the United Kingdom and Ireland.
+We currently expect to have approximately 310 company-owned stores at the end of 2014, 250 stores in North America and 60 stores in the United Kingdom and Ireland.
 We believe the actions we are taking will result in improvements in productivity and profitability and, ultimately, stakeholder value.
 We also believe there are additional international growth opportunities, primarily through existing and new franchises.

-As of March 30, 2013, we operated 267 traditional stores and six non-traditional stores in United States, Canada and Puerto Rico (collectively, North America), 60 traditional stores in the United Kingdom and Ireland (collectively, Europe) and had 92 franchised stores operating internationally under the Build-A-Bear Workshop brand.
-Non-traditional store locations include stores in a Major League Baseball® ballpark, a zoo and an airport, as well as temporary pop-up locations.
+As of September 28, 2013, we operated 254 traditional stores and six non-traditional stores in United States, Canada and Puerto Rico (collectively, North America), 60 traditional stores in the United Kingdom and Ireland (collectively, Europe) and had 85 franchised stores operating internationally under the Build-A-Bear Workshop brand.
+Non-traditional store locations include stores in a Major League Baseball® stadium, a zoo and an airport, as well as temporary pop-up locations.
 In order to capitalize on short-term opportunities in specific locations, we have selectively opened temporary, pop-up locations.
 In addition to our stores, we market our products and build our brand through our Web sites.